ibm-cloud-docs/openshift/openshift_cluster_scaling.md

   ```
   {: screen}

 7. [Taint the worker pools](/docs/openshift?topic=openshift-kubernetes-service-cli#worker_pool_taint) that you want to autoscale so that the worker pool does not accept workloads except the ones that you want to run on the autoscaled worker pool.
 You can learn more about taints and tolerations in the [community Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 As an example, you might set a taint of `use=autoscale:NoExecute`.
-In this example, the `NoExecute` toleration evicts and pods that do not have the matching the toleration.
+In this example, the `NoExecute` toleration evicts pods that do not have the matching the toleration.

 8. [Install the cluster autoscaler add-on](#ca_addon).